 Meet Chairwoman Ada Briceño

-The first immigrant to lead the Democratic Party of Orange County, Briceño immigrated to the United States at the age of six when her family fled a brutal civil war at age six.
-After graduating from high school, she began working as a hotel clerk, where she joined her first union and discovered union organizing and joined the union.
-She immediately rose through the ranks becoming the first Latina President of Local 681 at age 26.
+The first immigrant to lead the Democratic Party of Orange County, Briceño immigrated to the United States at the age of six when her family fled a brutal civil war in Nicaragua.
+After graduating from high school, she began working as a hotel clerk, where she joined her first union and discovered union organizing.
+She immediately rose through the ranks becoming the first Latina President of Local 681 at the age of 26.